 Consider the following implementation requirements as you plan and manage assortments for your Commerce implementation:

-- Data replication and database size – Although assortments help serve the business need to manage product availability, they are also an important tool for managing the size of channel and offline databases.
+- Data replication and database size – Although assortments help serve the business need to manage product availability, they're also an important tool for managing the size of channel and offline databases.
 Well-managed assortments help reduce the amount of data that must be processed and replicated to channel and offline databases.
 They also help reduce the number of records that must be persisted.
-Fewer records in these databases will increase performance when you add items to a transaction, search, and browse for products.
+Having fewer records in channel and offline databases improves performance when you add items to a transaction, search, and browse for products.

 - Sales and returns outside assortments – This capability helps retailers effectively manage their assortments by letting them limit the number of available products to products that belong to the core product mix for the store.
-This capability also helps retailers handle situations where a product was mistakenly omitted from an assortment, or where a product was returned outside the effective dates for the assortment.
+This capability also helps retailers handle situations where a product is mistakenly omitted from an assortment, or where a product is returned outside the effective dates for the assortment.

 If product data doesn't exist in the channel database, the POS makes real-time calls to headquarters to retrieve the required information, so that the product can be sold, returned, or put on a customer order.
 Product information that is retrieved in this manner is available only during the scope of that transaction.
 The product isn't added to the assortment definition.
 Therefore, subsequent real-time calls are made as required.